mutkuensert/Downloader/README.md

 ## About The Library
 With this library you can easily download the files in urls and show the download progress in notifications.
+For the example implementation of this library, you can look at my [Pixabay Search Engine](https://github.com/mutkuensert/Pixabay-Search-Engine) project on Github.

 ## Adding The Dependency
 Add jitpack into the repositories